kdmdelhincr/events/README.md

-# Events conducted by Kaggle Days Meetup Delhi NCR
+# Events conducted by Kaggle Days Meetup ( KDM ) Delhi NCR

 To propose a talk, simply fill [this](https://docs.google.com/forms/d/e/1FAIpQLSeN2qC26qq7BkBMhWz6lbr3_p5t0tHgJkdXffcMJaTCKggT0w/viewform) form.
 Our team will get back to you with the best suitable Meetup Date, Time, Venue etc.

 ## How are the speakers for Kaggle Days Meetup Delhi NCR selected ?

 We do look into all the applications received via the Form link mentioned above.

-All the Speaker Interest Applications are being scrutinized by the *Kaggle Team + Kaggle Days Team + Our Previous Speakers ( Including Kaggle Grandmasters, Kaggle Experts, Kaggle Masters, AVPs/Directors of Data Science + Ayon Roy ( Organizer @ KDM Delhi NCR )* before we finalize a speaker for the Meetups.
+All the Speaker Interest Applications are being scrutinized by the *Organizing team of KDM Delhi NCR )* before we finalize a speaker for the events.

 Refer to the speaker guides below to prepare for your first technical talks :
 - https://www.cfpland.com/guides/speaking/